 Kristen Underhill, JD, DPhilCornell UniversityProject LeadRead Full Bio arrow_right_alt

 Kristen Underhill, JD, DPhil is an Associate Professor of Law at Cornell Law School.
 Her expertise is in both law and public health, including legal research, survey methods, and qualitative data collection.

-- 1 in 3pregnancy-related deaths occurs in the year after delivery
+- 1 in 3pregnancy-related deaths occur occurs in the year after delivery

-- 87-94percent of women report at least one health problem in the first three months postpartum
+- 87-94percent of birthing people report at least one health problem in the first three months postpartum

-- 1 in 2pregnancy-related deaths is estimated to be preventable
+- 1 in 2pregnancy-related deaths are estimated to be preventable